National Agricultural Center and Hall of Fame

 The National Agricultural Center and Hall of Fame is a museum and educational facility in Bonner Springs, Kansas, United States.
 The group holds a congressional charter under Title 36 of the United States Code (issued in 1960).
 It is located east of K-7 and south of State Avenue (US-24, near 126th Street) next to the Sandstone Amphitheater and Kansas City Renaissance Festival.
-It is north of the Kansas Turnpike "Bonner Springs" exit, and about 1 miles west of the Kansas Speedway.
+It is north of the Kansas Turnpike "Bonner Springs" exit, and about one mile (1.6 km) west of the Kansas Speedway.

 Components

 Main Building

 The Main Building built in 1963-64 includes: